 Pinkalicious by Victoria and Elizabeth Kann.
-I was initially told about this book and it’s authors by another mom who’s son loves this book.
+I was initially told about this book and its authors by another mom whose son loves this book.
 So don’t think that just because the cover looks rather feminine that your boys won’t love this book too!
-The little girl eats far too many pink cupcakes and before she knows it she has turned pink!
-To return to her normal self she needs to eat her vegetables!
+The little girl eats far too many pink cupcakes and before she knows it she has turned pink.
+To return to her normal self she needs to eat her vegetables.
 I like this book, and can see why kids do too.
-I don’t think that all characters can be perfectly pious meek and mild but I do understand when parents are leery of introducing characters that they see as disobedient to their kids.
+I don’t think that all characters can be perfectly pious, meek and mild but I do understand when parents are leery of introducing characters that they see as disobedient to their kids.
 Seeing other children behave in ways that are not allowed at their house is a fantastic lesson for readers.
 It opens a dialog with you and your child.

 Where the Wild Things Are by Maurice Sendak probably doesn’t need an introduction especially with the current film adaptation.
 We read this book often and my son randomly quotes the book throughout the day.
 Telling me to “Be still” just like Max tells the Wild Things.
 If by chance you are not familiar with this book, it’s a story of a little boy Max who is sent to his room for being wild and his imagination turns it into another world, filled with Wild Things and freedom from rules for behavior.
 Ultimately though Max’s heart pulls him back home where he is loved most of all, even when he’s wild.

 No, David! by David Shannon is probably the author’s best known book, in it we follow the misadventures of little David and his eventual disciplining and hug from his mom.
 This book is a wonderful icebreaker for talking about rules with a class.
 I have successfully used it with many groups of kids and my own as a reminder about rules and why we have them.
 Kids love watching other kids do naughty things ( and are quick to remind each other of the right way to do things) so this book is always a hit with toddlers on up.